About Yoga Classes at Kanuka Yoga Space

 We're based in Auckland's Northwest suburb of Hobsonville; conveniently off the motorway with plenty of parking options available.

 If you have concerns about your age or gender, strength or flexibility, breathing patterns or balance, you can count on Kanuka Yoga being a safe and inclusive space for all.
-We lead with a trauma informed approach to our class cues and demonstrations.
+We lead with a trauma sensitive approach to our class cues and demonstrations.

 We encourage positive exploration of your body, mind and breath on the mat, and hope you find time and space to continue that practice off the mat when you're out in the real world.

-We have a diverse and absolutely wonderful team of 8+ yoga teachers at Kanuka Yoga and we love to encourage their unique teaching style; we feel this is a great way to learn something new, by taking lessons and perspectives from various backgrounds and personalities, whilst staying true to our trauma sensitive approach.
+We have a diverse and absolutely wonderful team of 8+ yoga teachers at Kanuka Yoga and we love to encourage their unique teaching style; we feel this is a great way to learn something new, by taking lessons and perspectives from various backgrounds and personalities, whilst staying true to our trauma-sensitive approach.